3 Ways to Prevent Catastrophic Flooding in Your Home

 1. When It Comes to Your Electric System, Be Safe

-If worse comes to worst and your floor does end up covered in water, you certainly don’t want any electronics nearby.
+If worst comes to worst and your floor does end up covered in water, you certainly don’t want any electronics nearby.
 Keep all of your switches, circuit breakers, wires, and sockets raised at least a foot above the floor to minimize the risk of danger or an electrical fire.

 2. Install a Sump Pump in Your Basement